JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 >

 ### Build the correct syntax and SVG reference by replacing " with '
-8. Edit the **Image formula** to reference the SVG-code you copied in step 5, staring with encoding the URL:
+8. Edit the **Image formula** to reference the SVG-code you copied in *step 5*, staring with encoding the URL:

 <pre> Power Fx
 "data:image/svg+xml," & EncodeUrl()
 </pre>

-9. Set this formula on the **Image** property:
+9. Set this formula or use the copied HTML code from Bootstrap on the **Image** property:

 ```
 "data:image/svg+xml," & EncodeUrl("<svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-arrow-down-circle" viewBox="0 0 16 16">